ihchoi12/inho-note.github.io/_posts/2021-03-27-java-class-interface.md

 - *extends*
 - (usually) Contains at least one abstract method
 - Possible to have no methods (reason: to prevent it from being instantiated on its own)
+- NOT allow multiple inheritance
+- Can define member variables
 - When to use?
-To define superclass with some common methods (general methods) for all subclasses while giving some flexibilities of some methods' (abstrace methods) body to subclasses
+To define superclass with some common methods (concrete methods) for all subclasses (taking advantage of code reusability and reduced implementation cost here) while giving some flexibilities of some methods' (abstrace methods) implementation to subclasses

 ##### Interface:
 - *implements*
 - Contains only abstract methods
+- Allow multiple inheritance
+- ALL member variables are (implicitly) public, static and final
 - When to use?
-When we have multiple subclasses having methods with common interface (name, parameter) yet unique body only.
+When we have multiple subclasses having methods with common interface (name, parameter) yet unique implementation only.

 ##### References
 https://www.youtube.com/watch?v=2aQ9Y7bumts